Achievable logoAchievable logo

 Replication

-• Across all viruses, replication depends on a host cell for ribosomes, ATP, and molecular substrates.
-The viral particle attaches to the host, penetrates the membrane or wall, injects its genetic material, and uses the host’s systems to synthesize viral components.
+• All viruses depend on a host cell for ribosomes, ATP, and molecular building blocks.
+A viral particle attaches to the host, penetrates the membrane or wall, delivers its genetic material, and then uses the host’s systems to synthesize viral components.

-• These parts self-assemble into new virions, which exit by lysis or budding.
+• These components self-assemble into new virions, which exit by lysis or budding.

-• A special phenomenon called transduction occurs when a lysogenic virus inadvertently packages fragments of a previous host’s DNA.
-After infecting a new cell, the virus injects that leftover DNA, where it can integrate into the new host’s chromosome by recombination.
-Such horizontal gene transfer contributes to genetic diversity, as do other virus-host interactions that shape evolutionary dynamics.
+• A special phenomenon called transduction occurs when a lysogenic virus accidentally packages fragments of a previous host’s DNA.
+When the virus infects a new cell, it injects that leftover DNA, which can integrate into the new host’s chromosome by recombination.
+This type of horizontal gene transfer contributes to genetic diversity, along with other virus-host interactions that shape evolutionary dynamics.

 Prions and viroids: subviral particles

-• Viroids are extremely small, circular, single-stranded RNA molecules without a protein coat; they infect plants and cause various diseases.
-In contrast, prions are misfolded proteins that act as infectious particles, leading to a range of transmissible and inherited neurodegenerative diseases through protein misfolding.
+• Viroids are extremely small, circular, single-stranded RNA molecules with no protein coat.
+They infect plants and cause various diseases.
+In contrast, prions are misfolded proteins that act as infectious particles.
+They cause transmissible and inherited neurodegenerative diseases through protein misfolding.
 Classic prion diseases include Creutzfeldt-Jakob disease, Gerstmann-Straussler syndrome, and mad cow disease.
 Emerging research suggests that prion-like mechanisms may also contribute to Alzheimer’s disease, Huntington’s disease, Parkinson’s disease, amyotrophic lateral sclerosis, and certain cancers.

 Sign up for free to take 6 quiz questions on this topic